 Total Food and Drinks (alcoholic and fresh juices) Budget: $125

 So if you are still following along then you’ve made it to the total budget.
 For my four day trip to Tulum I spent $518 for flights, accommodation, activities, and LOTS of food!
 While I was relatively thrifty during my trip, I was not nearly as budget friendly as I could have been!
 For example, by only staying in dorm rooms and not eating four meals a day with dessert and drinks (sorry not sorry) I easily could have shaved $100-150 off of my total trip cost.

 Additionally, a large chunk of my budget was allotted to getting to and from Tulum.
 I easily could have spent a few more days in town for just $100 more!

-Like what you read?
+Like what you read about exploring Tulum on a budget?
 Make sure to Pin it for later!